 To play the game you need some Minecraft toys, dice & something to act as your diamonds.
 We happened to have a treasure chest of gemstones which worked perfectly for our diamonds.

-1. Draw the boxes on your board with pencil first.
+1. Draw the boxes on your board with a pencil first.
 When you are happy with it, go over the lines with a sharpie marker.
-I recommend a parent doing this part.
+I recommend a parent do this part.
 Our boxes are 2″ x 3″ with the start & finish slightly bigger.
 We also drew two boxes for the creeper & chest cards to sit.